Feeding a Raw Diet

 The good news on this topic is that more and more holistic minded vets are available, so especially if you live near a larger metropolitan area, you may be able to find one.
 There are many good books, websites and articles on the topic, and various email chat groups and lists you can join.

 Next I wanted to go in to a bit more detail about how I feed my own dogs.
 Since my dogs are Aussies who range in size from about 40 to 60 pounds, portions and cuts will be geared toward them.
 I will also give some info about feeding puppies until they are able to eat like adults.

 Some basics I do is usually feeding raw food separately from dry food.
 Raw digests far easier and faster so is best fed separately.
 For me, feeding raw in the mornings works better.
 I do still feed some dry food in the evening, and add the supplements to that.
 You can feed a totally raw diet though.

-Almost all my raw food comes from MY PET CARNIVORE now, but occasionally I buy from the grocery or butcher.
+Almost all my raw food comes from MY PET CARNIVORE now, but I used to buy from the grocery or butcher.
 Some of the specific cuts and meats include:

 Chicken - necks, breasts with bone balanced by adding bone dust,gizzards, liver, hearts, whole ground with bone in

 Turkey - necks, gizzards, liver and heart, whole ground with bone in

 Beef - heart, liver, tongue, stew beef or roast, ground with bone in, beef tripe which is an excellent item to feed

 Bison - muscle meat, liver, heart, tripe